ggaast/gaaniz/README.md

   google drive syncronisation

-  fast and easy remove access to any Gaaniz station
+  fast and easy remote access to any Gaaniz station

 ## Preinstalled: